CynthiaNgoiri/cookiesproject/README.md

 + [Authors Info](#author-Info)

 ## Description
-<p> Cookies is a milk production monitoring system that enables one to input the values of produced milk per cow shed and return income values based on weekly, monthly and annual milk production.
-It contains a single static landing page of the DairyFarm that is visually appealing and is a major boost to monitoring daily production.</p>
+<p> Cookies is a cookies website .
+It contains a single static landing page of the cookies website that is visually appealing.</p>

 ## Deployment
-<p>This is a live link of the project: </p>
+<p>This is a live link of the project:https://cynthiangoiri.github.io/cookiesproject/ </p>

 ## Installation